 "While having a good time, it's important to help someone else and pay it forward," said Weinbaum.

-For some teens, inspiration came from not using their cell phones all Shabbat in respect of Judaism’s laws prohibiting the use of electronics during the holy day and, for some of the young men, spending a few hours studying Jewish texts with yeshiva students.
-A group of boys who donned tefilin for the first time rejoiced with a group of fellow attendees who danced around them at the welcoming banquet.
+For some teens, inspiration came from not using their cell phones all Shabbat in respect of Judaism’s laws prohibiting the use of electronics during the holy day and, for some of the young men, spending a few hours studying Jewish texts with yeshivah students.
+A group of boys who donned tefillin for the first time rejoiced with a group of fellow attendees who danced around them at the welcoming banquet.

 "They were saturated with Jewish life and Judaism for the whole weekend," said Rochel Susskind, co-director of Chabad of Vernon Hills, Ill., who attended with a group of 10 teenagers.
 "After experiencing Shabbat, they really understood it."

 The Havdalah ceremony took place in the center of Times Square, surrounded by the flashing lights and billboards, including an overhead display with photos and quotes from CTeens.
-Nigerian participant Shoshana Ozamadou held the candle high, lighting the way for the Shabbaton participants .
+Nigerian participant Shoshana Ozamadou held the candle high, lighting the way for the Shabbaton participants.

 "This is the greatest gathering of Jewish youth," said Talya Gordon, a CTeen from Atlanta, Ga., addressing the crowd before the ceremony.
 "The Havdalah torch is made of many wicks combined together as one flame.
-We're each a different wick, but together we're united as a flame."
+We're each a different wick, but together, we're united as a flame."

-|More than 600 teenagers from around the United States, Canada, Europe and even Nigeria enjoyed a weekend of learning, entertainment and inspiration.(Photo: Bentzi Sasson)
+More than 600 teenagers from around the United States, Canada, Europe and even Nigeria enjoyed a weekend of learning, entertainment and inspiration.(Photo: Bentzi Sasson)

 The CTeen program was launched five years ago with 60 people, including 30 teens, at an initial gathering in New York.
-Since then it has grown to accommodate more than 600 teenagers for its annual weekend Shabbaton, with many Chabad Houses around the world connecting with local chapters.
+Since then, it has grown to accommodate more than 600 teenagers for its annual weekend Shabbaton, with many Chabad Houses around the world connecting with local chapters.
 The teens interact through year-round events, including trips, parties, holidays and community service.